ctcolwyn/colwyn.net/content/e/books.md

 ## 5 Stars

+### _Unsong_, Scott Alexander (2017)

+Scott Alexander of [Slate Star Codex](https://slatestarcodex.com) fame's first bookish web serial hits home with his trademark cleverness and rationalist puzzling.
+He expertly weaves some of his [most loved posts](https://slatestarcodex.com/2015/04/21/universal-love-said-the-cactus-person/) into a story that begins in a cubicle and ends in a literal conversation with God.

+I struggle to describe its effect on me as it was something of a meta-effect: on its face, I was overjoyed with the fun of placebomancy, and the antics of the Archangel Uriel at the U.N.; deeper, I draw great inspiration from how Scott writes and hang on each word as I hope to better incorporate his style into my own.
+The story is rough in ways (Scott has shown interest in revising it over the last few years, although no such revision exists as of 16 Dec 2020) but this is forgivable because it is currently structured as a web serial and makes no claim of polish.

+I see no need for this revision; it is an extremely playful story with meaning and vision.

 ### _You're Never Weird on the Internet_, Felicia Day (2015)
 Stunning love letter to the young internet from the early oughts to the supremacy of World of Warcraft.
 Day paints a detailed picture of what it was like growing up an internet kid, complete with homeschooling, awkward eventual meetups with long-held internet friends, and rather more uniquely in her case: getting a job inside World of Warcraft and turning it into an authentic [miniseries-turned-cult-classic](https://en.wikipedia.org/wiki/The_Guild_(web_series)).

 Perhaps I relate to this book rather more strongly, because its central "be-yourself" thesis is specifically geared toward people like me whose entire young life took place on the internet.
 After reading this book for the first time, I recall feeling that it perfectly encapsulates the oddities of online social life in the early days before social media dominated it, the ideal that genuine self-expression is your friend even if doing so sequesters you into niche communities, and video-game-as-art-form.

 I have this book to thank for my mindset that embracing the internet is the correct choice for some, and ought to be one in one's own preferred way.
 I suspect that Day is probably sympathetic to the view I hold on the internet over time, which is something like: it's rather less pleasant than it was in the early days, forums were better than social media, communities were smaller and more personal and less algorithmic and etc. Day's writing is one of the best glimpses into why I loved those years of my life so much.
 Five stars, a must-read for anyone—and especially for young people who never experienced the internet as Day describes it.

+### _The Great Gatsby_, F. Scott Fitzgerald (1925)
+Fitzgerald's legendary book needs no introduction, but you can count me among its stronger admirers.
+Fitzgerald's tale of extravagant wealth, unrequited love and social class does a lot of leg work in a short time.
+It deserves the acclaim it gets amongst high school English teachers.
+Of particular note is the final sentence of the book, which unfortunately escaped mention in my personal high school education, and Tom Buchanan's comical misinterpretation of the only book he has read recently when we meet him—himself a character in a book that is often misinterpreted!

 ### _Waking Up_, Sam Harris (2014)
 The best modern entry point into meditation, mindfulness and consciousness.
 I meditate often, and am often asked why, what the benefits are, etc. and if they aren't immediately receptive to my answer I will gift them this book.
 (I should mention that this seems mostly fruitless as the recommendation is dead, and we have killed it, but I enjoy the practice nonetheless: _"if I could just influence one person...")_